telerik/xaml-docs/controls/radwizard/features/pages.md

 # Wizard Pages

-In order to add pages to RadWizard you have to use its __WizardPages__ collection.
-It can consists of the following page types:
+In order to add pages to RadWizard, you have to use its __WizardPages__ collection.
+It consists of the following page types:
-* __WizardPage__ : Represents a wizard's page and by default its __ButtonsVisibilityMode property is set to “Previous”, ”Next” and “Cancel”__.
+* __WizardPage__: Represents a wizard's page and by default its __ButtonsVisibilityMode property is set to “Previous”, ”Next” and “Cancel”__.
-* __WelcomeWizardPage__ : Represents a welcome page.
+* __WelcomeWizardPage__: Represents a welcome page.
 It derives directly from __WizardPage__ and the only difference is that the __ButtonsVisibilityMode property is set to “Next” and “Cancel”__ by default.
-* __CompletionWizardPage__ : Represents a completion page.
+* __CompletionWizardPage__: Represents a completion page.
 It derives directly from __WizardPage__ and the only difference is that the __ButtonsVisibilityMode property is set to “Previous”, “Cancel” and “Finish”__ by default.
+COMMENT: Please verify that in the bullet list above, my eliminating the space before the : does not introduce a layout error.

 For each wizard page you are able to define a header, title, side header and change the default footer by setting the following properties:
 * __Header__ : Enables you to define anything as a header.
-* __Title__ : Provides a way to define a title for the page.
+* __Title__ : Provides you a way to define a title for the page.
 * __SideHeader__ : Enables you to define anything as a side header on the left side of the page.
 * __Content__ : Contains the page content (__WizardPage__ derives directly from __ContentControl__).

 ### Setting __HeaderTemplate, SideHeaderTemplate__ and __FooterTemplate__
-All these properties can be used to get or set the data template respectfully for the __header, side header__ and __footer__.
+All these properties can be used to get or set the data template, respectfully, for the __header, side header__ and __footer__.
 So, if you want to change those default elements for a particular wizard page, you may define them as in __Example 1__.

 #### __[XAML]Example 1: Setting the HeaderTemplate, SideHeaderTemplate__ and __FooterTemplate  properties in XAML__
 	<telerik:RadWizard x:Name="radWizard" >